Mcamp117/AboutMe/README.md

 + Education
   + After High School, I plan on attending USI and gettting a degree in Computer Science
 + Career Goals
-  + After College, I would like to pursue a career in either Software Development or
+  + After College, I would like to pursue a career in either Software Development or Website Design
++ Why did I choose Computer Science
+  + I wanted to pursue the field of Computer Science because I have always been interested in what makes computer programs work and how they are made
+  + My favorite field in computer science is Website Development
 ---
 ## Hobbies/Interests